guiopen/tsp-optimization/README.md

 # tsp-optimization
-Trimui Smart Pro, for its price, is good on a lot of aspects, but one of the problems that scares buyers away is the excessive heat reported by users.
+Trimui Smart Pro, for its price, is good on a lot of aspects, but one of the main problems that scares buyers away is the excessive heat reported by users.

 This heat has two main causes: